Haut-Lac International Bilingual School

 Haut-Lac International Bilingual School is a co-educational international school with uniform for day students aged 3 to 18 and boarders aged 11 to 18.

-It's two school campuses and boutique boarding house overlook Lake Geneva in the village of St-Légier-La Chiésaz, which sits just above Vevey on the Swiss Riviera.
+Its two school campuses and boutique boarding house overlook Lake Geneva in the village of St-Légier-La Chiésaz, which sits just above Vevey on the Swiss Riviera.

 The school also runs the Les Marronniers nursery in Vevey for toddlers aged 18 months to 4 years.

 History

 Haut-Lac International Bilingual School was founded in 1993 by two bilingual couples, Anne-Marie and Neil Harwood and Grainne and Jean-Louis Dubler.

-The private school started off in Vevey with 13 students and grew rapidly.
-It moved to larger premises on Quai Maria-Belgia next to Lake Geneva in 1994.
+The private school started off in Monts-de-Corsier with 13 students and grew rapidly.
+It moved to larger premises by Lake Geneva, on Quai Maria-Belgia in Vevey in 1994.
 By 1999-2000, enrollment had reached 150 students, which led to the opening of a secondary section.